-StripSafely is an ad hoc Diabetes Online Community (DOC) collaboration to help the general public understand that there are inaccurate blood glucose test strips.
+StripSafely is an ad hoc Diabetes Online Community (DOC) collaboration to help the general public understand that there are inaccurate blood glucose test strips and meters, and they’re putting patient lives at risk.
 We hope to get folks involved to do something about that.
 By something, we mean write the FDA, elected officials, and the news media.

 The StripSafely campaign was created by Bennet Dunlap who is the site admin.
 Scott Johnson, Christel Marchand Aprigliano, Kerri Sparling, Cherise Shockley and Kelly Close joined early on and contributed their skills.
 The campaign is not affiliated with strip manufacturers, the FDA, or any other remotely organized group.